netbrain/zwift/README.md

 to map the container id's 1000 to the host id's using uidmap and gidmap.

 For example if the host uid/gid is 1001/1001 then we need to map the host resources from /run/user/1001 to the container resource `/run/user/1000` and map the user and group id's the same.
-This had to be done manually on the host posman start using
+This had to be done manually on the host podman start using
 `--uidmap` and `--gidmap` (not covered here).

-From Podman 4.3 this became automatic by providing the Container UID/ GID and podman automatically sets up this maping.
+From Podman 4.3 this became automatic by providing the Container UID/ GID and podman automatically sets up this mapping.

 NOTE: Using ZWIFT_UID/ GID will only work if the user starting podman has access to the /run/user/$ZWIFT_UID resources and does not work the same way as in Docker so is not supported.